bbauska/W3Cx-5of5/README.md

 4. Click on the button in the page

-#### Example #3: use external references to JavaScript files/libraries located on the Web
+<h4>Example #3: use external references to JavaScript files/libraries located on the Web</h4>

 External JavaScript libraries (they are just big JS files) can be also referenced with a full URL, like in this example: